FoxxMD/intellij-jvm-options-explained/README.md

 * [By default java caches filenames for 30 seconds](https://stackoverflow.com/a/7479642).
 * Jetbrians recommend setting the value of this option to [**false**](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties).
 I'm guessing this is because IntelliJ frequently deals with file paths/names and frequent changes can cause a performance hit when these properties change and the filenames are still cached.

+**-XX:+AggressiveOpts** - [Turns on some peformance optimizations](https://dzone.com/articles/turbo-charging-eclipse#AO) that are expected to be on by default in upcoming releases.
+* These are minor changes and will not affect the rest of your configuration.
+Not a necessary flag but may see some performance improvements.
+* Keep in mind the changes this flag turns on change for each java release so make sure to re-evaluate when/if Intellij changes the version of Java packaged with Intellij!

 # Contributing

 Please feel free to make a PR to add/modify any options.
 I'm still learning about this stuff myself